Theory X and Theory Y: Theory Y

 Theory Y is based on positive assumptions regarding the typical worker.
 Theory Y managers assume employees are internally motivated, enjoy their job, and work to better themselves without a direct reward in return.
 These managers view their employees as one of the most valuable assets to the company, driving the internal workings of the corporation.
 Employees additionally tend to take full responsibility for their work and do not need close supervision to create a quality product.
-It is important to note, however, that before an employee carries out their task, they must first obtain the manager's approval.
+However, before an employee carries out their task, they must first obtain the manager's approval.
 This ensures work stays efficient, productive, and in-line with company standards.

 Theory Y managers gravitate towards relating to the worker on a more personal level, as opposed to a more conductive and teaching-based relationship.
 As a result, Theory Y followers may have a better relationship with their boss, creating a healthier atmosphere in the workplace.
 In comparison to Theory X, Theory Y incorporates a pseudo-democratic environment to the workforce.
 This allows the employee to design, construct, and publish their work in a timely manner in co-ordinance to their workload and projects.

 Although Theory Y encompasses creativity and discussion, it does have limitations.
 While there is a more personal and individualistic feel, this leaves room for error in terms of consistency and uniformity.
 The workplace lacks unvarying rules and practices, which could potentially be detrimental to the quality standards of the product and strict guidelines of a given company.